neverything/ghost-api-scripts/README.md

 5. Sends each post URL to Google Search Console for reindexing
 6. Writes a CSV file with the results of each operation

+## Info

+- You will reach a rate limit on Google after about 150 posts (per day)
+- You will reach a rate limit on Ghost if do too many requests

 ## Prerequisites

 - Node.js (v14 or later recommended)